How Much Does a Handyman Charge Per Hour?

 Why Specialized Tasks Cost More Per Hour

-Additionally, some states require a licensed contractor for electrical or plumbing work above a certain dollar amount.
-In those cases, your handyman may bring in a subcontractor.
-That can push the hourly rate higher.
-Keep in mind that hiring a licensed pro for these tasks also protects you from code violations down the road.
+Many states require a licensed contractor for electrical or plumbing jobs above a set dollar amount.
+Your handyman might call in a subcontractor.
+That pushes rates higher.
+On the flip side, hiring a vetted pro keeps you safe from code violations later.

 Flat Rate vs. Hourly Rate: Which Is Better for You?